-As a result of our success we have been selected by Manchester City Council to extend our Academy so that more of the city’s children can attend a good school.
+The Academy was selected by Manchester City Council to expand its student population so that more of the city’s children can attend a good school.
+Manchester Health Academy currently educates approximately 750 students, and will see this rise to just under 1100 students by 2022.
 More students will mean more staff, a broader curriculum and more investment in buildings and sports facilities, making the Academy bigger and better for everyone in the community.
-A £10 million transformation programme of the Academy’s estate will include a new dedicated English and maths building, new dining room extension and state of the art sporting facilities with new changing rooms, multi-use games area and FA standard all weather pitch for students and the community to enjoy.

 The vision, values and beliefs of the Academy will continue to drive our future work and deliver a quality education for all our young people: ‘Excellence, Aspiration, Leadership, Success’.

-Supporting the Academy’s commitment to improve standards in Maths and Literacy, the third phase of development will see a brand new three storey building added especially for maths and English teaching.
-This will allow classrooms in the existing buildings to be used for extra science, food technology and art labs.
-The new building will house a new main atrium, providing a welcoming entrance and flexible space for both the Academy and community.
+Supporting the Academy’s commitment to improve standards in Maths and Literacy, the third phase of development has seen a brand new three storey building added especially for maths and English teaching.
+This has allowed classrooms in the existing buildings to be used for extra science, food technology and art labs.
+The new building housees a new main atrium, providing a welcoming entrance and flexible space for both the Academy and community.

-Energy saving is a key feature in all new school buildings and the new maths and English building will benefit from mixed mode ventilation and concrete floors which retain heat and help to prevent rapid temperature change.
-The lights will react to levels of brightness and will work on ‘absence detection’ meaning they automatically switch off if no movement is sensed after a pre-set time.
+Energy saving is a key feature in all new school buildings and the new maths and English building benefits from mixed mode ventilation and concrete floors which retain heat and help to prevent rapid temperature change.
+The lights react to levels of brightness and work on ‘absence detection’ meaning they automatically switch off if no movement is sensed after a pre-set time.

 Classrooms also benefit from floating ceiling panels that absorb sound to improve acoustics, as well as cutting edge teaching and learning technology.